 The activities in this course are designed to improve the student's posture, strength, stamina, balance, coordination, vision/imagination, and personal awareness.
 Students will encounter and develop skills in the various movement styles addressed.
 Topics covered may include but are not limited to Laban Theory, Corporal Styles, Viewpoints, Meyerhold's biomechanics, and Mask.
-Prerequisites: THTR-1150 and THTR-1800.
+Prerequisites: THTR-1150 and THTR-1800, or permission of instructor.